-- two WI courses in the lower division of the curriculum (at the 100 or 200 level), and

-- one WI course in the upper division of the curriculum (at the 300 level or above) within the major discipline.
+Students must complete: two WI courses in the lower division of the curriculum (at the 100 or 200 level), and - one WI course in the upper division of the curriculum (at the 300 level or above) within the major discipline.

 Transfer students who enter with the General Education Requirements fulfilled must take one WI course in the upper division within the major.
-Although the writing intensive requirement went into effect for students who entered the College in Fall 2001 or later, there was a phase-in policy for students who entered between Fall 2001 and Spring 2003. - All students who entered the College as freshmen between Fall 2001 and Spring 2003 are required to take two (not three) WI courses for graduation.
+All students who entered the College as freshmen between Fall 2001 and Spring 2003 are required to take two (not three) WI courses for graduation.
 If the major discipline has defined an upper-division WI course that must be one of the two WI courses taken for graduation.
 If the major discipline has not yet defined an upper-division WI course, one of the two courses must be chosen in consultation with the major advisor.

-- Transfer students who enter with the General Education Requirements fulfilled must take one WI course in the upper division within the major.
-If their major has no upper-division WI course, they must take one WI course (outside their major) chosen in consultation with their major advisor. - -The WAC Course Coordinating Committee, as part of its charge from the York College Senate, will make case-by-case determinations of the requirement only for students who present special circumstances that makes it impossible for them to meet these guidelines. - Note: Students who have not been in attendance for three or more semesters must follow the College Bulletin in effect at the time of readmission.
+Transfer students who enter with the General Education Requirements fulfilled must take one WI course in the upper division within the major.
+If their major has no upper-division WI course, they must take one WI course (outside their major) chosen in consultation with their major advisor. -The WAC Course Coordinating Committee, as part of its charge from the York College Senate, will make case-by-case determinations of the requirement only for students who present special circumstances that makes it impossible for them to meet these guidelines.

 Each semester, WI sections are indicated in Schedule of Classes.
 On a student transcript, completed WI courses are indicated by W or WI to the left of the grade.

-For further information, contact Professor Cynthia Haller, Coordinator of the Writing in the Disciplines Project, (718)-262-2687
+For further information, contact The Coordinator of the Writing in the Disciplines Project, (718)-262-2687.